Voljega/BestArcade/README.md

 - `genreSubFolders`: determines if your romset will use sub folders for genre or not
 - `useImages`: determines if images will be used for gamelist

-### CUSTOM, NEO GEO AES, SEGA MODEL 2, SEGA MODEL 3, ATOMISWAVE, NAOMI & HANDHELD ROMSETS CONFIGURATION :
+### CUSTOM, NEO GEO AES, SEGA MODEL 2 & 3, ATOMISWAVE, NAOMI 1&2 AND HANDHELD ROMSETS CONFIGURATION :
 You can modify your configuration by editing the related `conf\conf-*.conf` (`conf\conf-custom.conf`, `conf\conf-naomi.conf`, etc...) file either directly or from the UI with your own parameters :
 - `exportDir` : the target directory for generation, warning its whole content will be erased (you will be prompted) at the begining of the script
 - `custom`, `neogeoaes`, `model2`, `model3`, `atomiswave`, `naomi` or `handheld` : the path to your original sets, this will be left untouched by the script